 Hiring Our Heroes – the U.S. Chamber of Commerce launched this year-long nationwide effort to help veterans and their spouses find meaningful employment.
 The Chamber started the program in partnership with the U.S. Department of Labor Veterans Employment and Training Service (DOL VETS), to improve public-private sector coordination in local communities, where veterans and their families are returning every day.
 Working with our extensive network of state and local chambers, DOL VETS, the Military Spouse Employment Partnership, the Employer Support of the Guard and Reserve (ESGR), and other strategic partners, we will do a better job of matching veteran and military spouse talent with career opportunities in the private sector.
 The Chamber is committed to Hiring Our Heroes, and are sponsoring 100 hiring fairs for veterans and military spouses in local communities across the country between March 2011-March 2012.

-Honor Flight Austin – the mission is to transport veterans with a specific priority given to those residing with Travis, Williamson, Hays, Bastrop and Caldwell counties from Austin, TX to Washington, DC to visit those memorials dedicated to honor their service and sacrifices and return them home to their families and loved ones, Austin, TX.
+Honor Flight Network – the mission is to transport veterans to Washington, DC to visit those memorials dedicated to honor the service and sacrifices of themselves and their friends.